 6 Delicious Ways to Use Leftover Apples

 Had your fill of apple pie?
-Here are six other dishes you can make that are just as yummy, including applesauce, apple butter, pancakes, and even vodka
+Turn your Hudson Valley bounty into applesauce, apple butter, pancakes, and even vodka.

 Resist the urge to dump in a ton of sugar, and easy-to-make applesauce is a Vitamin C-rich, in-between-meals treat—with a long shelf life.
 Simply core apples, chop them and then simmer in a saucepan with water, lemon juice, sugar and cinnamon.
 At the dinner table, potato pancakes and pork chops also get a boost from the chunky spread.